MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 ### Builder ###

 To obtain instance of the Builder, two static methods: `asSuccess()` and `asError()` are now exposed.
-For example, the following code would success with data and custom HTTP code:
+For example, the following code would return response indicating a success, with additional data and custom HTTP code:

 ```php
 return ResponseBuilder::asSuccess()